Infoblox-PS/ibx-sdk/docs/user_guide/functions.md

 2. Fetch 2 available networks from the network container
 3. Create the 2 networks received

+!!! tip

+    The wapi.getone('<wapi_object', params, **kwargs) method does not return a response object.
+    It will return an object reference of type string.

 To fetch the reference for network container 192.168.0.0/16 from the Grid, we start to create our script with the following:

 ```python